swhitefi/Comparative_Genomics/day2_morning/README.md

 iv.
 Run abacas to orient contigs to reference

 To orient our contigs relative to the reference we will use a tool called abacas.
-Abacas aligns contigs to a reference genome and then stitches them together to form a “pseudo-chromosome”.
+[ABACAS](http://www.sanger.ac.uk/science/tools/pagit) aligns contigs to a reference genome and then stitches them together to form a “pseudo-chromosome”.
 Go back to flux and into the directory where the assembly is located.

 ```
 cd /scratch/micro612w16_fluxod/username/day2_morn/